 Some people experience very mild COVID-19 symptoms.
 Others have severe symptoms that need urgent attention.
 In either case, it’s important to monitor yourself throughout your illness.
 If symptoms do worsen, call your primary care provider to get some guidance.

-However, if you experience any emergency warning signs, it’s essential to call 911.
+However, if you experience any emergency warning signs, it’s essential to call 911 or head to the nearest emergency room right away.

 Emergency warning signs for COVID-19 include: